tudelft3d/website/jobs/phdmultiroofs/index.md

 MultiRoofs (**Multi**functional **Roof**scapes for smart, green and just urban densification) is an EU-project that aims to enable public authorities to increase the multifunctional use of rooftops in their urban areas.
-The project is composed of 25+ partners in Western Europe (includingRotterdam, Paris, Dublin, Brussels, , companies, and universities) and it is an extension of a prototype developed in Rotterdam, the Netherlands ([see details](https://mvrdv.com/news/4290/mvrdv-launches-roofscape-a-new-software-to-help-reimagine-rotterdams-rooftops)).
+The project is composed of 25+ partners in Western Europe (including Rotterdam, Paris, Dublin, Brussels, companies, and universities) and it is an extension of a prototype developed in Rotterdam, the Netherlands ([see details](https://mvrdv.com/news/4290/mvrdv-launches-roofscape-a-new-software-to-help-reimagine-rotterdams-rooftops)).

 The backbone of the current prototype is the [3DBAG](https://3dbag.nl), a dataset containing automatically reconstructed 3D models of all 10M+ buildings in the Netherlands; this dataset is (jointly) developed and maintained by our research group.

 The tasks of the PhD candidate are:

-* modify the [algorithms for the reconstruction of the 3D buildings](https://github.com/3DBAG/roofer) so that other datasets can be used (aerial imagery, lidar with different densities, coarser footprints, etc.) to reconstruct 3D models of other European cities.
+* modify the [algorithms for the reconstruction of the 3D buildings](https://github.com/3DBAG/roofer) so that other source datasets can be used (aerial imagery, lidar with different densities, coarser footprints, etc.) to reconstruct 3D models of other European cities
 * improve the algorithms to reconstruct [LoD3.0](https://3d.bk.tudelft.nl/lod/) models, ie dormers and chimneys and other objects relevant to roofs should be identified and modelled
 * develop a solution for a better regularisation and symmetry of the dormers (one current weakness)
 * work on workflows to (better) categorise the roofs for the different uses identified by the project partners.